effeect/Year1Project/README.md

-# Documentation for Sound Based Platformer
-Welcome to our Github page for our
+# The song game
+Welcome to the offical GitHub page for the song game, a game which showcases the power of what music can do when mixed in with p5 art plus a game.
+Both elements can be reused and implemented under the Creative Commons 4.0 License.
+You can read more about the conditions here : https://creativecommons.org/licenses/by/4.0/

+Image here

+# Useful Links :
+- Documentation (Wiki) :
+- Link to Hosted version
+- Video Documentation : Youtube

 # What is it ?
-Sound Based Platformer (Need a better name) is a platformer powered by the music files you can input into the program.
+The Song game is a platformer powered by the music files you can input into the program.
 It’s a P5JS based program with the additional libraries, P5.dom, P5.play and P5.sound.
 With all these elements together, you can input any music file (MP3, WAV or FLAC) and play a level that reacts to the elements of the songs.
 We've seperated the core javascript files so you can use the sound engine for any other projects!

-List of things to add
-Project description.

-Documentation on the intended audience / intended outcomes / background research.
-Documentation of your creative process, aesthetic choices - the thought behind your decisions.
-A link to or documentation of your code.
-A link to video documentation.
-Links to clearly labelled executables (where appropriate).
-A commentary on your build including problems you encountered and how you solved them.
-An evaluation of your project. (i.e. How successful it was and how you know this.)
-Appropriate references and bibliography.
-Ideally your pdf will include attractive content such as screen shots and video footage.
+**Written and Developed by Tamas Kiss and Oliver Dimes**